 Film Studies is the academic study of film and is designed to deepen your understanding, appreciation and enjoyment of film, the major art form of the twentieth century.
 Please note that this is predominantly an essay based course, with practical elements.

 What will I study over the two years?

 The course will build on your prior knowledge of film through studying a variety of different topics over the two-year course.
 You will engage with a wide range of different cinema, developing skills of observation, critical analysis and personal reflection.

 There will be a strong focus on film as an art form, with an emphasis on aesthetics and on how the language of film makes meaning for spectators.
 Topics studied include narrative and genre, spectatorship, the film auteur, and an exploration of political, social, cultural and historical contexts in relation to the films studied.

-You will also have a creative coursework component in both years of the course which will give the opportunity to apply knowledge and understanding through the construction of a screenplay or film product.
+You will also have a creative coursework component which will give the opportunity to apply knowledge and understanding through the construction of a screenplay or film product.